 Teacher of the Year Nomination

-Nominations for the North Dakota 2022 County Teachers of the Year closed Feb.
-13, 2022.
-The 2022 county winners will have the opportunity to apply to be considered for the 2023 North Dakota Teacher of the Year Award, as well as the 2023 National Teacher of the Year Award if selected at the state level.
+Nominations for the North Dakota 2023 County Teachers of the Year is open and will close Feb.
+10, 2023.
+The 2023 county winners will have the opportunity to apply to be considered for the 2024 North Dakota Teacher of the Year Award, as well as the 2024 National Teacher of the Year Award if selected at the state level.

 Selection Process and Timeline

-- Nominations can be completed by any parents, teachers, administrators, and community members.
+- Nominations can be completed by any parent, staff/faculty member, administrator, or community member.
 Teachers may also nominate themselves.